stevejay/middleengine-website/src/posts/2020-08-23-a-performance-testing-gotcha-with-the-canvas-web-api.md

 );
 ```

-However, when I ran the test in Chrome v84 on macOS v10.15 (Catalina), the browser and indeed the OS first froze and then a few moments later my laptop crashed.
+However, when I ran the test in Chrome v84 on macOS v10.15 (Catalina), the browser and indeed the OS froze and then a few moments later my laptop crashed.
 I tried creating [a new test](https://jsbench.me/nmke2uordl/1) with a smaller destination canvas, which prevented a crash but still froze the Web page for the duration.
 On checking the test result, I decided that it seemed too good to be true: the browser was apparently able to manage over 300,000 `drawImage` operations per second.

 My understanding for this behaviour is that the `drawImage` call does not necessarily execute the specified drawing action immediately, but rather that action normally gets deferred as part of a batching mechanism used to reduce the number of GPU render calls.
 (These calls are expensive so it is worthwhile for the browser to perform this optimisation.)
 This means that the `drawImage` call itself executes very quickly, giving the appearance of a fast function that the JSBench.me code opts to invoke many times, presumably to improve the accuracy of the benchmark.
 Thus there will be many pending `drawImage` actions which, when flushed, take time and computing resources to execute, potentially enough to crash the computer.

+## Finding a fix

 I reasoned that the answer was to somehow cause the batched action to be flushed within the test body.
 The WebKit performance tests in the Chromium source code include tests for `drawImage` [like this one](https://github.com/chromium/chromium/blob/2ca8c5037021c9d2ecc00b787d58a31ed8fc8bcb/third_party/blink/perf_tests/canvas/draw-dynamic-canvas-2d-to-hw-accelerated-canvas-2d.html) and those use a completion action to trigger flushing: